-Back to earth.
-What happens if you’d been allocated twenty minutes and you realise you are running out of things to say with five minutes left?
+What happens if you’d been allocated a twenty minute speaking slot and you are running out of things to say with five minutes left?
 How to fill the time usefully?
-That’s it, why not invite questions?
+Why not invite questions?

 As a bonus, if you realise you’d forgotten a point you wanted to make in your speech, this may present an opportunity to mention it.

 Asking for questions can have its risks, of course.
 What to do if no one asks anything?

 Look around the room.
 Someone may look like they want to ask but are reluctant.
 Try smiling at them; maybe ask them if they have a question.
 Otherwise, just go ahead and remind everyone of the key points and then make your exit.

 However, more often, after what seems an eternity, a hand goes up.
 You respond to the question.
 More hands go up.
 More answers.
 It’s time to wrap up, so you thank the questioners.
 And summarise as previously.

 Of course, that’s all well and good.
 You got lucky and had a few minutes to prepare to speak.
 But what about if you were the poor soul on the receiving end of someone suddenly saying, “Perhaps you’d say a few words.”?